journal-club/wiki-data/fests/atmos.md

 - **Anatomy of Murder**
 This event is based on forensic skills and crime scene analysis.
 The first round is a written quiz testing knowledge of basic forensic skills.
 In the second round, three member teams gather evidence including blood samples and fingerprints and trace a killer.
 For more details , [See this page](/fests/atmos/AOM)
 - **Code Jam**
 Code Jam is Atmos' headliner coding contest.
 Conducted in association with HackerEarth, it aims to find the best coder present.
-Teams of two can participate and code in any language from the given options.
-Contestants are judged on mathematical ability and how well they implement algorithms.
-The competition consists of a set of challenging algorithmic problems which must be solved in a fixed amount of time.
-There are 2 rounds and the top 25 teams enter the finals, where the winners are given prize money.
 For more details ,[See this page](/fests/atmos/Code_jam).Other coding competitions include the [Reverse Coding Challenge][10] , and [Algomaniac][11], which tests your analytical prowess along with pattern recognition skills.

 [10]: [/fests/atmos/ReverseCoding]
 [11]: [/fests/atmos/Algomaniac]